Index Match in Google Sheets (2 Simple Examples + Guide)

 Combining INDEX and MATCH

-These INDEX MATCH sheets formulas work better when combined, we need to know the syntax of both of them combined.
+These INDEX MATCH sheet formulas work better when combined.
+We need to know the syntax of both of them combined.

 To begin, when combining INDEX and MATCH in Google Sheets, you will begin with the INDEX function’s formula.
 The MATCH portion of the formula fills the position argument.

-When the two are combined, the syntax looks like this:
+When the two functions are combined, the syntax looks like this:

 INDEX(return array, MATCH(lookup value, lookup array))